2night/arrogant/README.md

 # arrogant
 Fully conformant HTML5 dom library with CSS4 selectors.
 Based on [Modest](https://github.com/lexborisov/Modest).

-# how to build & install modest.
+# prerequisites: how to build & install modest

 Modest is written in pure C, without any external dependency.
 Just fetch source code and compile.